MimTiller/Picarputer/README.md

 ## Requirements:
-x86 PC or Raspberry Pi with python 3.5+ and python3-kivy installed
+x86 PC or Raspberry Pi with python 3.7 (if building with the install script, otherwise you can install python3-kivy)

 ## Installation:
 clone the github repo